 - Customise theme – this where I added my personal images and set up the pages the way I wanted.
 This part can take a few hours, but it is quite fun seeing it come together!

 - Add content images and copy – I created some basic pages and copied a few blog articles I’ve written over from Interactive Minds.
-Fortunately I had some imagery on hand to use, but if you don’t have something custom, use a site like Deposit Photos where you can purchase quality images at a good price.
+Fortunately, I had some imagery on hand to use, but if you don’t have something custom, use a site like Deposit Photos where you can purchase quality images at a good price.
+There are also a lot of free image sites to check out including Unsplash, Pexels and Pikwizard.
 Personal images are ideal, but right now, progress is better than perfect!

 - Add plugins – I want to do some very basic search engine optimisation so I have installed Yoost which is well regarded in this space.
 I’m also installing an auto update so any changes to the theme will be updated to align with wordpress updates.
 A few other plugins were required when I customized the theme and I added a Google XML sitemaps plugin too.

 - Search engine optimisation – I’ve simply optimized a few pages for my name at this stage (as I also have a company website that I’m on).
 If you’re a marketer, you might also want to highlight your role, focus areas and city (for example).
 11. Add extras – this is where you need to think of extras that are good best practice to have included (and it gives you a chance to check out these tools too).
 I created a Google Analytics account, added Google Tag Manager to hold the analytics tag (you can skip tag manager if you like, but I’m future proofing!)
 I also install Sumo.com on any wordpress site I have, it’s free and comes with loads of tools.